ferdikoomen/openapi-typescript-codegen/README.md

 ### Enum with custom names and descriptions
 You can use `x-enum-varnames` and `x-enum-descriptions` in your spec to generate enum with custom names and descriptions.
 It's not in official [spec](https://github.com/OAI/OpenAPI-Specification/issues/681) yet.
-But its a supported extension that can help developers use more meaningful enumerators.
+But it's a supported extension that can help developers use more meaningful enumerators.
 ```json
 {